How Your Scarf Can be used for a Fun Print Mixing Piece

 Let’s start out by welcoming Jennie from A Pocketful of Polka Dots again!
 The best thing about including other women in our themes, is that you can see all different kinds of interpretations!!

-As your step by step foray into this print mixing, we started by incorporating our print shoes, here!
+As your step by step foray into this print mixing, we started by incorporating our print shoes, and then also used a print purse.
 Now we’ll work at the other end of the body, by adding a print scarf to our outfit.
 Just to keep it easy to get used to, I made sure that the print scarf was next to a solid shirt.
 The 3 of us then wore print pants for our other print!

 Jennie from A Pocketful of Polka Dots: Just look at how fabulously Jennie incorporates her print scarf in this photo!